 The Panasonic ER-GB40-S is versatile – you can use it on your arms, chest, and other areas – and easy to use thanks to blades that are angled in a way to facilitate clean cutting.
 It’s also easy to clean and transportable.
 Finally, it’s affordable.

 No mess, no stress.
 With the Philips Norelco Beard Trimmer 7200, you’ll get both because its unique design comes with an internal vacuum that makes for a clean shaving experience.
 And who wouldn’t pick a clean sink over the alternative?

 The 7200’s integrated vacuum system promises to catch up to 90% of your stray hairs thanks to a high-velocity motor and fan system that provide powerful suction to lift and capture maximum hairs.
 But the vacuum system isn’t the only reason this trimmer is a go-to choice.

 The lift and trim technology also make for a more uniform trim.
 Because it can guide more hair, it’s perfect for those who have very thick or bushy hair.
-Moreover, the comb attachment has rounded tips to evenly capture and trim hair without irritating your skin.
+Moreover, the comb attachment has rounded tips to capture and trim hair without irritating your skin evenly.